Published and Accepted Papers

-The Micro Anatomy of Macro Consumption Adjustments (NBER Working Paper)
+The Micro Anatomy of Macro Consumption Adjustments (NBER working paper | link to journal)

 with Pablo Ottonello and Diego Perez